-The Citori 725 incorporates a tang-mounted, manual thumb-operated "safety."
-The complete action (both barrels) can be put on safe by drawing the thumb "safety" rearward (Figure 3, page 13).
-In the on safe position an "S" appears directly in front of the "safety."
-To put the "safety" in the off safe position the "safety" is moved forward (Figure 4, page 13).
+The Citori 725 incorporates a tang-mounted, manual thumb-operated "safety"/barrel selector.
+The complete action (both barrels) can be put on safe by drawing the thumb "safety"/barrel selector rearward (Figure 3, page 13).
+In the on safe position an "S" appears directly in front of the "safety"/barrel selector.
+To put the "safety"/barrel selector in the off safe position slide the "safety"/barrel selector forward (Figure 4, page 13).